department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/DST-component_announcement.md

 - #platform-design-system

 Sample announcement:
 > :loudspeaker: The Design System has just published a new version of component-library which includes the new [component name] component, as well as made it available in vets-website.
-You may view the component on design.va.gov, in Storybook, and in Sketch.
+You may view the component on design.va.gov, in Storybook, and in the Sketch Pattern Library.
 This component is rated [Use with Caution: Available on the Design System Maturity Scale](https://design.va.gov/about/maturity-scale#use-with-caution-available) and the Design System Team will be monitoring its usage over the next few months.
 >
 > If you need any assistance using this component in your applications, please reach out to the Design System Team in the #vfs-platform-support channel.